 This purpose of this report is solely to describe the scope of our testing of internal control and compliance relating to the TDA Fund and the results of that testing, and not to provide an opinion on the effectiveness of the City's internal control or on compliance relating to the TDA Fund.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control and compliance relating to the TDA Fund.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control and the TDA Fund.
 Accordingly, this communication is not suitable for any other purpose.

-Bakersfield, California February 11, 2021
+Bakersfield, California December 27, 2021